apple/swift-log/Sources/Logging/Docs.docc/BestPractices/003-AcceptingLoggers.md

 parameter when the library's API already accepts a `Logger` (or it's natural to add one) — the call site stays declarative about what gets logged where.
 Choose the task-local when adding a `logger:` parameter would pollute an API that otherwise has no logging concern in its signature.
-Application code drives the task-local binding;
+Application code binds the initial task-local;
-library code reads it.
+library code reads it and updates the metadata.

 ### Example